ClementTsang/bottom/README.md

 - Temperature widget to monitor detected sensors in your system.

+- Flags to customize the display.

 - Config file support for custom colours and default options.

 - Maximizing of widgets of interest to take up the entire window.

 More details about each widget and compatibility can be found [here](./docs/widgets.md).

+For information about config files, see [this document](./docs/config.md) for more details, and this [config](./sample_config.toml) for an example.

 ## Installation